Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 The Traceability Agent is attached to a Gateway and monitors the traffic crossing it.
 The collected traffic is reported to Amplify platform in different events:

 * **Usage** event: reports the total number of API calls during a period of time.
 This feature cannot be inactivated.
 * **Transaction** event: reports the transaction summary (API name, duration, status), and the transaction details (request/response headers from the frontend and backend of the API).
-If your API calls JMS endpoints, the JMS properties are also reported.
-To reduce the number of transactions sent to the platform, use the [sampling feature](/docs/connect_manage_environ/connected-agent-common-reference/trace_sampling).

-{{< alert title="Disabling transaction report" color="warning" >}}To use the Traceability Agent for logging usage only, set `TRACEABILITY_SAMPLING_PERCENTAGE=0` and `TRACEABILITY_SAMPLING_REPORTALLERRORS=false` in the `ta_env_vars.env` file to disable the transaction report.
-Restart the Traceability Agent to use the new configuration.{{< /alert >}}

 ## Set up usage reporting in online mode